All Episodes

 Swine flu 76 is going to wipe us all out, but it didn't.

-SARS was gonna wipe us out.
+SARS was going to wipe us out.

-Ebola was gonna wipe us out.
+Ebola was going to wipe us out.

 So it could get really bad.

-I mean, we could we could all die, folks.
+I mean, we could all die, folks.

 Or we might not.

-Great to have you with us, Rush Limbaugh and the EIB network.
+Great to have you with us, Rush Limbaugh and the EIB Network.

 Great to have you here.

-Another three hours of broadcast excellence at 800-282-2882, the email address.
+Another three hours of broadcast excellence at 800-282-2882 at the email address, L. Rushbo at EIBNet.com.

 If he does that, then that gives the Democrats their 60 votes.